-Log of Internship Hours (50 points)
+Log of Internship Hours (75 points)

 You are required to submit a scanned copy of the signed log of your hours at your site on a weekly basis.
-The copy for the previous week is due on Monday nights by 11:59PM.
+The copy for the previous week is due on Sunday night of each week.
 You are encouraged, however, to submit logs at the end of the business week.
 The log sheet (to be duplicated each week) can be found on the course website.
 You are responsible for completing all areas of the log.
-Logsshould include hours for the week as well as total hours for the current internship course experience to date.
+Logs should include hours for the week as well as total hours for the current internship course experience to date.
 Failure to submit a copy of your log by the due date each week will result in a 5-point reduction for that week's log and may result in a failing grade for the course.
 You must submit each weekly log via Blackboard by the date specified each week, and upload the final completed/aggregate log to Blackboard.
 Submit a PAPER COPY of the final aggregate log to your instructor and UPLOAD your completed log with signatures on each week and the final page to Blackboard by the date specified at the end of the course.

-- Weekly logs are due on Monday nights by 11:59PM - Final Aggregate Log is due November 23, 2020 - Weekly logs are worth 5.357 points.
+- Weekly logs are due on Sunday by 11:59pm

+- Final Aggregate Log is due April 21, 2021

+- Weekly logs are worth approximately 6 points.
 The final log is worth 50 points.

-Session Recordings/Tape Reviews (25 points each)
+Session Recordings/Tape Reviews (25 points)

-Six (6) recordings for review over the course of the semester.
-For 300-hour internships, the requirement is a minimum of 6 recordings.
-For 600-hour internships, the requirement is a minimum of 6 recordings.
+Upload /share a minimum of 6 recordings for review over the course of the semester.
+For 300 hour internships, the requirement is a minimum of 6 recordings.
+For 600 hour internships, the requirement is a minimum of 6 recordings.
 Additional recordings may be requested or required by your faculty supervisor to facilitate, evaluate, and encourage growth opportunities in your clinical practice.

 You are required to audio record your sessions over the course of the semester.
 Recordings must be of the raw data of your work.
 This means it should not be edited or altered in any way.
 Recording reviews will be presented in supervision.
 It is preferred that you record at least two clients/students multiple times, but your university supervisor may reserve the option to provide you with other instructions.
 Clients must provide written permission for you to record their session prior to you recording the session.
-You must ask every client for permission; a sample permission form is available on the Department of Counselor Education's website (www.nccucounseling.com/students/).
+You must ask every client for permission; a sample permission form is available on the Department of Counselor Education's website (www.nccucounseling.com/studetns/).

-Some recordings will be listened to during group meetings, typically clips of 10-15 minutes.
+Some recordings will be listened to during group meetings, typically clips of 4-10 minutes.
 Please do not provide any information that might identify the client in the recording.
 Every effort should be made to start recording at your site as soon as possible, and to follow the timeline for due dates of recordings.
 Ideally, you want to wait to submit your next session, until after you have had a chance to discuss your recording with your university supervisor.
 It is not acceptable to record all 6 sessions during a sort span of time.
-Recordings submitted for review must be from sessions that have occurred within the 7 calendar days prior to submission.
+Recordings submitted for review must be from sessions that have occurred within the 7-14 calendar days prior to submission.
+Students will dispose of tapes immediately following case presentations.
+A digital recorder is preferred method of recording clients with an informed consent form signed.